shihankanungo/shihankanungo.github.io/courses.md

 > "In mathematics you don't understand things.
 You just get used to them." <br> --- John von Neumann

 <br>
 I have undertaken advanced coursework at Euler Circle, under the guidance of Dr. Simon Rubinstein-Salzedo, and also at San José State University (SJSU) (including several graduate level courses designated below by **MATH 2****).
 These experiences have significantly enriched both the breadth of my expertise and the depth of my understanding.
-Or, more appropriately, as von Neumann would put it, they have helped me get used to some of mathematics. <br>
+Or, more appropriately, as von Neumann would put it, they have helped me get used to some of mathematics. <br> <br>
 <small>Grades indicated below where available.
 Euler Circle does not assign grades; they believe that grades tend to set achievement ceilings.</small>

 ## Analysis and Geometry